-We’re EverAdo and We Have Expectations
+We're EverAdo and We Were Doing This Anyway

 We’re a family of four — David (Dad), Abigail (Mom), Avianna (9), and Atreus (3).
 I (David) am an Army veteran of nine years and learned the run-of-the-mill dark humor and direct candidness one might expect.
 Abigail is an El Paso, TX native who, even if she didn’t wear her heart on her sleeve, would tell you when something you did bothered her.
 She’s currently working full-time towards her master’s in Speech Pathology.
 Avianna is the sweetest girl — naive but always clever.
 She has a care for others as deep as her laughs.
 Atreus, when not threatening to discipline me for literally no reason, has a smile you can’t be mad at and a constant drive to play.
 Together we’re a Hispanic family from Maryland running on a real budget, not a travel fund from brand deals.